Parallelism has become an essential component of mainstream computer systems, pervasive across all scales, from system-on-chip to cloud computing.

 Check out some examples of the wide-ranging research in pervasive parallelism currently being performed by Centre faculty.

-Our team of over 45 academic staff carry out exciting research in all areas of data science.
+Our team of over 45 academic staff carry out exciting research in all areas of pervasive parallelism.

 - How should we design parallel programming languages and compilers?

 - How should we design and implement parallel architectures and communication networks?

 - What theories do we need to prove properties of such systems, or to model and reason about their performance?

 - How can concurrent and distributed systems be made secure?

 - How can we trade performance for energy in context sensitive ways?